 National Showcase is a competition filled with inspiration, and skaters who qualify are strongly encouraged to participate.
 The top four skaters within any showcase event at a nonqualifying competition can enter the National Showcase.

-The 2020 National Showcase competition has been canceled; the 2020 National Showcase competition will be hosted by the Fort Collins Figure Skating Club in August 2021.
+The 2021 National Showcase competition will be hosted by the Fort Collins Figure Skating Club, August 3 - 7, 2021.